-Mr. Darby: Then we can address the vegetation or fence costs and a cost for the fence plus vegetation.
-I'm not saying that they will not knock down the fence.
+Mr. Darby: Then we can address the vegetation and fence costs and a cost for the fence plus vegetation.
+I'm not saying that will knock down the fence.

 Mr. Mills: Does anyone else from the Board have any comments?